appbaseio/Docs/content/docs/ai/ai-answer/querying.md

 sidebar: 'docs'
 ---

 Querying the indexed data with AI Answer can be done in various ways.
-ReactiveSearch provides various ways to query the data along with various levels of access.
+ReactiveSearch provides three ways to query the data along with various levels of access.
 ReactiveSearch even provides support for modifying the way the query endpoints behave by using pipelines (more on this later on in this doc).

 ## Ways to query